dogtagpki/pki/docs/admin/PKI_Health_Check_Tool.md

 ### Dependencies

 The pki-healthcheck tool depends on `freeipa-healthcheck-core` package for the base framework, which is built along with `freeipa-healthcheck`.
-This is done to ensure that `pki-healthcheck` can integrate smoothly with the `freeipa-healthcheck` since FreeIPA project depends on PKI for CA/KRA backened.
+This is done to ensure that `pki-healthcheck` can integrate smoothly with the `freeipa-healthcheck` since FreeIPA project depends on PKI for CA/KRA backend.

 You can read more on the base framework [here](https://www.freeipa.org/page/V4/Healthcheck)